DuoCast: Duo-Probabilistic Diffusion for Precipitation Nowcasting: Experiments Discussions

 \subsubsection{Evaluation Metrics}

-Following \cite{yu2024diffcast, Lin_2025_CVPR, gong2024cascast}, we evaluate the nowcasting with the average Critical Success Index (CSI), Heidke Skill Score (HSS), Structural Similarity Index Measure (SSIM), and MSE.
+Following SOTA~\cite{yu2024diffcast, Lin_2025_CVPR, gong2024cascast}, we evaluate the nowcasting with the average Critical Success Index (CSI), Heidke Skill Score (HSS), Structural Similarity Index Measure (SSIM).
 The CSI, similar to the Intersection over Union (IoU), measures the degree of pixel-wise alignment between predictions and ground truth after thresholding them into binary (0/1) matrices, while HSS reflects improvement over random guessing.
 Following \cite{Lin_2025_CVPR}, we measure and average CSI (CSI-M) and CSI with two highest thresholds to measure the performance of high-intensity precipitation forecasting.
-SSIM and MSE assess prediction quality.
+SSIM assesses prediction quality.